Buivol16/Cat-Fact-Telegram-bot/README.md

 # TelegramWithAPI
 Simple bot which use api.
 Parsed by regex.
-Because don't have an any API in general.
+Because don't have any API in general.
 ![image](https://user-images.githubusercontent.com/53124211/211027072-fd9c6868-65d7-429a-b301-4d59eefc1099.png)

 RESULT: